Optimisation of time-ordered processes in the finite and asymptotic regime: Application: optimization of adaptive protocols for magic state detection

 \section{Application: optimization of adaptive protocols for magic state detection}

-Magic states, i.e., states that cannot be expressed as convex combinations of stabilizer states, are a known resource for quantum computation: together with Clifford gates, they allow conducting universal quantum operations efficiently \cite{magic1}.
+Magic states, i.e., states that cannot be expressed as convex combinations of stabilizer states, are a known resource for quantum computation: together with Clifford gates, they allow us to conduct universal quantum operations efficiently \cite{magic1}.
 This raises the problem of certifying whether a given source of states is able to produce them \cite{magic2}.

 In the qubit case, magic states are those that cannot be expressed as a convex combination of the eigenvectors of the three Pauli matrices.
-Equivalently, magic states are those whose Bloch vector $\vec{n}$ violates at least one of the inequalities:
+Equivalently, magic states are those the Bloch vector $\vec{n}$ of which violates at least one of the inequalities: